HyunD-init/spineendo-yolov11-seg/README.md

     ├── best_m.pt.enc.meta.txt
     ├── best_l.pt.enc
     ├── best_l.pt.enc.meta.txt
-    # The YOLOv11-X weights are not hosted here due to GitHub file size limits.
+    # The YOLO-V11 x weights are not hosted here due to GitHub file size limits.
     # They can be shared separately upon reasonable request to the
     # corresponding authors of the paper.
 ````